Who prescribes medication?

 If you prefer speaking with a specific member of staff or would feel more comfortable talking to a man rather than a woman or vice versa, it’s okay to ask for this too.
 You may have to come back later, or on another day, if the right person is not immediately available.

 Your pharmacist can also offer you an annual Medicine Use Review (MUR).
 In this, they will talk about what your prescribed medications are for and how effective they are proving.
-The pharmacist won’t routinely discuss this review with your GP although they may write to him or her to suggest a change in your medication after talking with you.
+The pharmacist won’t routinely discuss this review with your GP although they may write to them to suggest a change in your medication after talking with you.
 You should be given a copy of this letter.

 Notes for young people in Scotland: